The 45 Best Historical Romance Novels That Will Steal Your Heart

 By Courtney Milan

 Miss Minerva Lane could be a hothouse bloom if she wanted, but she's intentionally made herself a wallflower.
-Minerva knows from experience that, for a woman, being the center of attention can be risky.
-So to distance herself from a scandalous past, Minerva has donned glassed and adopted an attitude guaranteed not to get her noticed.
+Minerva knows from experience that, for a woman, being the center of attention can be a risky proposition.
+To distance herself from a scandalous past, Minerva has donned glasses and adopted an attitude that is guaranteed not to get her noticed.

 In another life, Duke of Clermont Robert Blaisdell is the kind of man Minerva wouldn't have minded getting attention from.
 But now she has too much to lose to concern herself with romance.
 And when he begins to pursue her, Minerva suspects that the handsome, haughty new duke in town has an ulterior motive.
 Unfortunately for him, Minerva isn't about to reveal her deepest secrets just because of a pretty face.
 A funny, thoughtful battle-of-the-wits romance, The Duchess War is the first full-length book in The Brothers Sinister series, which features four novels and three novellas.
 It is preceded by the excellent novella The Governess Affair.